 On the way back to West Town, we stopped at Rothschild’s Liquor store.
 It was a slashy (a bar/liquor store) filled with elixirs that get the job done quick in the front and the never-ending party for toothless old men with no home and no job in the back.
 I picked up two pints of Jameson because they didn’t have the big bottle and a pack of Parliaments.

-Isabella dropped me off in front of Noah’s apartment.
+Isabella dropped me off in front of Burton’s apartment.
 I knocked on the door and I was greeted with a kiss by a very tired looking man.